 “For you are all sons of God through faith in Christ Jesus” (Gal.
 3:26).

-Fellow Christians are to be held in a unique place in our hearts as people bound together around Christ.
+Fellow Christians are to be held in a unique place in our hearts as people bond together around Christ.

 Do we view fellow Christians simply as acquaintances and other members of the human race, or do we picture them as family members who hold a special place in our hearts?
 Fellow Christians are to have a special place in our hearts because of our mutual connection to Christ.